RippleTester/RippleGUItesting/README.md

 # RippleGUItester: Change-Aware Exploratory Testing

-RippleGUItester is a **change-driven exploratory GUI testing system**.
+RippleGUItester is a **change-driven exploratory GUI-Level testing system**.
 It treats a code change as the epicenter of a *ripple effect* and systematically explores its broader, user-visible impacts through the graphical user interface (GUI).

 ---